andens/vue-dnd-list/README.md

 The `transitionGroupClass` property defines a class that is applied to the `transition-group` wrapping the list items.
 Defaults to `dnd-transition-group`.

 The `activationDelay` property specifies a delay until sorting is activated after starting to drag.
+If `activationDistance` is also specified, `activationDelay` takes precedence.

+The `activationDistance` property specifies a distance that must be dragged before sorting is activated.
+If `activationDelay` is also specified, `activationDelay` takes precedence.

 The slot content is repeated for each element in `v-model` and scoped with the following data: